Skip to main content

 • Trying to perform work outside the scope of their normal duties

-• Working from home without a good reason
+• Working from home without a valid reason

-All of these actions can be considered an attempt on the part of the employee to expand their access to sensitive data.
-While not necessarily malicious, such actions are a great indication that you should keep an eye on the employee and make sure they aren’t copying or otherwise tampering with sensitive data inside your company.
+All of these actions should be viewed as an attempt by the employee to expand their access to sensitive data.
+While not necessarily malicious, such actions require you to keep an eye on the employee and make sure they aren’t copying or otherwise tampering with sensitive data.

-Recurring trips to other cities or even countries may be a good indicator of industrial espionage.
-An employee may work for a competing company – or even government agency – and transfer them your sensitive data.
+Recurring trips to other cities or even countries may be good indicators of espionage.
+An employee may work for a competing company — or even a government agency — and transfer your sensitive data to them.

-Another indication of a potential threat is when an employee expresses questionable national loyalty.
+Another early indicator of a potential insider threat is when an employee expresses questionable national loyalty.
 This may not only mean that they’re working with government agents or companies in other nations but that they are more likely to take an opportunity to steal or compromise data when it presents itself.

-Apart from that, frequent travels can also indicate a change in financial circumstances, which is in and of itself a good indicator of a potential insider threat.
+Apart from that, frequent trips can also indicate a change in financial circumstances, which is in and of itself a good indicator of a potential insider threat.

 If an employee unexpectedly pays off their debts or makes expensive purchases without having any obvious additional income sources, it can be an indicator that they may be profiting from your sensitive data on the side.